News: Newspaper

 A newspaper is one of the most common ways to receive the latest news.

 Most large cities in the United States historically had morning and afternoon newspapers.
 With the addition of new communications media, afternoon newspapers have shut down and morning newspapers have lost circulation.
 Weekly newspapers have somewhat increased.
 In more and more cities, newspapers have established local market monopolies—i.e., a single newspaper is the only one in town.
 This process has accelerated since the 1980s, commensurate with a general trend of consolidation in media ownership.
 In China, too, newspapers have gained exclusive status, city-by-city, and pooled into large associations such as Chengdu Business News.
 These associations function like news agencies, challenging the hegemony of Xinhua as a news provider.

 The world's top three most circulated newspapers all publish from India.

 About one-third of newspaper revenue comes from sales; the majority comes from advertising.
 Newspapers have struggled to maintain revenue given declining circulation and the free flow of information over the internet; some have implemented paywalls for their websites.

 In the U.S., many newspapers have shifted their operations online, publishing around the clock rather than daily in order to keep pace with the internet society.
-Prognosticators have suggested that print newspapers will vanish from the U.S. in 5–20 years.
+In a 2013 publication, prognosticators have suggested that print newspapers will vanish from the U.S. in 5–20 years.
 Many newspapers have started to track social media engagement for trending news stories to cover.

 Television

-Internationally distributed news channels include BBC News, CNN, Fox News, MSNBC, CBC News Network, and Sky News.
+Internationally distributed news channels include BBC News, CNN, Fox News, MS NOW, CBC News Network, and Sky News.
 Televisions are densely concentrated in the United States (98% of households), and the average American watches 4 hours of television programs each day.
 In other parts of the world, such as Kenya—especially rural areas without much electricity—televisions are rare.

 The largest supplier of international video news is Reuters TV, with 409 subscribers in 83 countries, 38 bureaus, and a reported audience of 1.5 billion people each day.
 The other major video news service is Associated Press Television News.
 These two major agencies have agreements to exchange video news with ABC, NBC, CBS, CNN, and Eurovision—itself a sizeable video news exchange.
 CNN International is a notable broadcaster in times of crisis.